IvanChen712/Wordle/dewordle/README.md

 Frequencies of letters in total and in each position in all the words in the word list.

 ## Unrepeated words

+Currently, this is only available when the wordlist is very short.